Sendible insights Social Media Questionnaire and Workflow for Onboarding New Clients

 • Financial information: recap your invoicing process, costs, and your preferred payment method

-Sendible has a plethora of features that will make you fall in love with social media management again.
+Sendible offers a wide range of features that will make you fall in love with social media management again, including generating easy-to-understand social media reports.

 And not just you, but your clients, too!

-So let's dive into a select few that we think you'll love:
+So let's dive into a select few features that we know you'll love:

 Onboard your clients securely with Client Connect

 Client Connect helps you build trust from the start.
-This handy feature allows your new clients to share social media credentials without making you an admin by adding their social media profiles to your Sendible dashboard for added security.
+This handy feature lets your new clients share social media credentials without making you an admin, and adds their social media profiles to your Sendible dashboard for added security.

 Permission management via Content Library